Tecan

 Tecan Group Ltd. is a Swiss company providing laboratory instruments and solutions in biopharmaceuticals, forensics, clinical diagnostics and medical technology for pharmaceutical and biotechnology companies, university research departments, diagnostic laboratories and clinics.

 The company specializes in laboratory automation.
 As an original equipment manufacturer (OEM), it develops and manufactures OEM instruments, components and medical devices that are then distributed by partner companies.

-Founded in Switzerland, in 1980, the company has over 3,500 employees, owns production and research and development sites in both North America, Europe and APAC and maintains a sales and service network in 52 countries.
+Founded in Switzerland, in 1980, the company has over 3,500 employees, owns production and research and development sites in North America, Europe and APAC and maintains a sales and service network in 52 countries.

 In 2021, Tecan generated sales of CHF 946 million.
 Registered shares of Tecan Group are traded on the SIX Swiss Exchange (TECN; ISIN CH0012100191).

 History

 Engineers Heinz Abplanalp, Heini Maurer, Heinz Möckli and Gallus Blater founded Tecan (Technische Analysegeräte) on March 18, 1980, with the aim of developing measuring, analysis and laboratory automation devices.
 The first company office was in the home of the CEO, Heinz Abplanalp, in Hombrechtikon, Switzerland.
 Tecan soon also started to produce instruments for laboratory automation and environmental analysis.
 The first instruments were made in renovated barns, apartments and warehouses spread across the whole village of Hombrechtikon.
 In 1982, the company opened Tecan US in Chapel Hill, North Carolina, for sales and marketing in North America, and Tecan Production Corp. to manufacture for the US marketplace.
 Two years later, 48% of the share capital was taken over by the finance company Zelux.
 In 1985, Tecan entered the market with the Tecan Sampler 500 series, the first process-controlled and fully automated pipetting devices.
 Other products included pH-electrodes, the Tecan Plant SAP Extractor 400 and the Tecan RSP 5052.

 In 1986, Tecan was nominated as the Swiss Company of the Year by Zurich industrialists Branco Weiss and by publishers Jean Frey and Ringier, and awarded the Branco-Weiss Prize for innovative companies (TV broadcast).
 In the same year, Tecan Holding AG was founded, and Tecan Asia opened in Singapore.
 With 80 employees, Tecan achieved a turnohares in the company.
 Tecan also acquired ten companies, including OEM liquid handling component manufacturer Cavro Scientific Instruments in the USA (today Tecan Systems, Inc.).

 In 1988, Tecan acquired SLT Laborinstrumente GmbH in Grödig near Salzburg, Austria (today Tecan Austria).
 At the end of the year, Tecan Holding included 29 companies.
 By the middle of 1989, Tecan was in financial difficulties, and trading in shares was temporarily suspended.

 In 1990, under CEO Hans Widmer, Tecan sold a large proportion of its daughter companies.
 Concentrating on its laboratory automation business, the company only retained its liquid handling robotics production sites in Switzerland, the USA and Austria, together with sales centers in Germany, the UK and the USA.
 The company returned to profit following this consolidation.